Study Abroad Program Policy

 Contacts: Vice Provost for Global Engagement

-Policy Statement: All study abroad programs offered to University of Illinois at Chicago (UIC) students by UIC faculty, staff, or units must be approved in advance by UIC.
+Policy Statement: All study abroad programs offered to University of Illinois Chicago (UIC) students by UIC faculty, staff, or units must be approved in advance by UIC.
 All new study abroad program proposals will follow a uniform submission and review process to determine whether program will meet UIC standards for safety and security.
 In addition, existing study abroad programs will be subject to periodic reviews.
 Faculty, staff, or units seeking to develop a study abroad program must submit a proposal that has been approved by their unit and college (or equivalent) to the Office of Global Engagement.
 The Office of Global Engagement will coordinate the review of new study abroad program proposals and the periodic review of existing programs.

 Exclusions: Although subject to the International Collaboration Policy and the UIC International Travel Safety Policy, international exchanges, most field and clinical placements, and direct-enrollment programs for students are excluded from the Study Abroad Policy.

 Also excluded from this policy but subject to the UIC International Travel Safety Policy are international activities such as independent academic travel (e.g., presentations, individual travel for research), travel that falls under the purview of the Office of the Vice Chancellor for Research (e.g., sponsored project activities, research grants and contracts), and Registered Student Organizations (RSO) travel.